 This course is designed as an introduction to the Elements of Art and Principles of Design as a foundation for creating works of visual art, with a focus on learning to paint with acrylics.
 Through the act of painting, you will develop skills of observation and interpretation of God's creations.
 Introduction to basic materials, methods, and techniques of painting.
 Emphasizes basic skills in painting plus individual creative development in a supportive studio environment.
 Special emphasis on learning to recognize and value truth and beauty in one's self, nature and surroundings as reflections of the Creator.
-Does not satisfy general education requirement. \$100 fee.
+Does not satisfy general education requirement.
+Additional course fee of \$100 is required.